On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: An improved energy identity for

+{\it Proof.} We continue to estimate $\tau_N(\Gamma_{+\infty})$ in Theorem \ref{regitetel} by exploiting the consequences of the rapid decay condition i.e., part (ii) of Definition \ref{feltetelek} more systematically.
+The key idea is to work over the Hausel--Hunsicker--Mazzeo compactification (\ref{vegtelen}).

+A tubular neighbourhood $B_{+\infty}\subset V_R\subset X$ of the infinite distant surface then looks like $V_R =V^\times_R\cup B_{+\infty}$.
 We know by regularity of Yang--Mills fields that for sufficiently large $R$ we can suppose that the gauge we use is smooth.
-In addition from Definition \ref{feltetelek} we deduce that for some $R_0\in (R,+\infty)$ there exist estimates
+Applying the mean value theorem as in the proof of Theorem \ref{regitetel} we get for some $R_0\in (R,2R)$ that